deepaksood619/deepaksood619.github.io/docs/about-me/ideas/startups-ideas-saas.md

 ## AI/ChatGPT

+- Interview preparation platform from a live tutor/ai assistant
+  - It can check for communication skills, depth of knowledge, etc
   - New questions every time during interview/tests
 - Startup for creating advert from given text input
 - Give whole schema and model to the LLM, and directly ask questions in plain english for analysis and dashboards
   - Automate data analytics and data engineering tasks